ovh/docs/pages/cloud/dedicated/vrack_configuring_on_dedicated_server/guide.en-gb.md

 ---
-title: 'Configuring the vRack on Your Dedicated Servers'
+title: 'Configuring the vRack on your dedicated servers'
 slug: configuring-vrack-on-dedicated-servers
 excerpt: 'Help on how to configure the vRack on two or more dedicated servers'
 section: 'Network Management'
 ---

-**Last updated 15th May, 2018**
+**Last updated 31st May 2018**

 ## Objective

 The vRack or virtual rack allows multiple servers to be grouped together (regardless of number and physical location in our datacentre) and connects them to a virtual switch within the same private network.
 Your servers can communicate privately and securely between each other (within a dedicated VLAN).

 **This guide will help you to configure the vRack on two or more dedicated servers.**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZA7IsbDdAmc?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Requirements